Double-murder trial will remain in Douglas County; defendant’s statements will be admitted and jurors won’t visit crime scenes

 Defense attorneys had also moved for a change of venue, arguing that extensive media coverage of the homicides and police chase would prejudice the jury pool, denying their client a fair trial.
 However, Hanley made short work of that argument, noting that the defense had not presented evidence of actual prejudice as required by law, such as a jury study, but only speculation.
 She also noted that the jury selection process itself is meant to ensure impartiality and that this case, due to its severity, would involve a large jury pool.
 Hanley said she intended to have 16 people on the jury, four of them alternates.

 The defense also asked Hanley to allow jurors to visit the two homicide scenes, arguing that the distance between the two residences and their interior layouts would aid jurors’ understanding of the case.
 But Hanley determined that existing video footage of the scenes would be sufficient for that purpose.
 She said it had been more than two years since the killings and that the residences could have changed significantly in that time.
-Moreover, she noted that taking dozens of people, including jurors, the defendants and officers of the court, to the scenes would be a “logistical nightmare,” considering the security that would be required.
+Moreover, she noted that taking dozens of people, including jurors, the defendant and officers of the court, to the scenes would be a “logistical nightmare,” considering the security that would be required.
 The visit might also tempt jurors to speak to one another and to take their own measurements, she said, which could be prejudicial.

 Defense attorneys had also filed a motion for immunity from prosecution based on self-defense, but on Thursday they said that they had withdrawn that motion, although they still might argue self-defense at trial, which is scheduled to start on Jan.
 6, with Deputy District Attorney David Greenwald and Senior Assistant DA Ricardo Leal prosecuting.